 In some cases, the court can also require the probationer to do one or more of the following things:

-As you can see, there often are many conditions of probation.
+As you can see, there often are many conditions for probation violations.
 Violating even one of these conditions, such as driving out of the state of Michigan without permission or failing to check in on time with a probation officer—can lead to a probation violation charge.
 Indeed, failing to abide by even one of the conditions outlined above can result in a probation violation.

-If you are facing a probation violation offense, you should speak with a defense attorney as soon as possible.
+If you are facing a probation violation offense, you should speak with a probation violation attorney as soon as possible.

 There are many different defenses to probation violations in Michigan, which depend upon the specific nature of the violation.
 For instance, with the help of your Troy probation violation defense attorney, you may be able to argue the following, for example: